JoaKing08/Town-Of-Us-JK/README.md

 ### **Team: Impostors**

 The Poisoner is an Impostor that can Poison player instead of killing.\
-Poisoned knows that they were Poisoned, and dies after set amount of time.
+Poisoned knows that they were Poisoned, and dies after set amount of time.\
+Poisoned players can't use any buttons (including Report and Use) and active abilities.

 ### Game Options
 | Name | Description | Type | Default |